Author, Andrew Gibson

 A regulated company must process customer funds through a segregated client bank account to keep the money safe.

 Most of the leading money transfer companies are regulated in the UK by the Financial Conduct Authority.

 You can check their validity by entering their name on the FCA register

-- You can use a bank or money transfer specialist to transfer money from Cyprus to a UK bank account.
+- You can use a bank or money transfer specialist.

 - Choose a regulated entity that safeguards client money.